-Teaching a kid to save money for their future is a big challenge on my part for the fact that I have no kids yet, but i have four loving nephews and one more to come.
-In their young minds together with their parents, we infuse with them the value of saving at an early age.
+Teaching a kid to save money for his future is a big challenge on my part because of the fact that I have no kids yet, but i have four loving nephews and one more to come.
+In their young minds together with their parents, we infuse in them the value of saving at an early age.

-Nevertheless those are piece of my childhood experience.
-I hope she might be able to teach her kids the value of saving money on their own and not to steal somebody's hard earn money.
+Nevertheless, those are pieces of my childhood experiences.
+I hope she might be able to teach her kids the value of saving money on their own and not to steal somebody's hard-earned money.

 That's why I am proud of my sisters that they were able to teach their sons the value of saving and now through electronic means.
-My nephews knew they have savings on their respective ATM's.
-Hope they will be able to save it until they knew the real value of their savings when time comes they have to spend it according to it's purpose.
-I'll cross my fingers then.
+My nephews knew they have savings in their respective ATM's.
+Hope they will be able to save until they know the real value of their savings when time comes they have to spend it according to it's purpose.
+I'll cross my fingers till then.

 0 comments: